mutty320/Chat-Room-application/README.md

 We consider a user as "active" by monitoring his fetch requests for the logged in users.

-For a gap greater then 10 seconds between request, a user will be deemed as non active and removed
+For a gap greater then 10 seconds between request, a user will be deemed as non active and removed.

 From the list (even though his session might still be active).

 To evaluate this we use a component called "UserList"

-Which holds all the users in a hash map with a timestamp of there last request.
+which holds all the users in a hash map with a timestamp of there last request.

 If the session is destroyed or deleted then upon submitting the next message the user will receive an

-Error notification and a link to login again.
+error notification and a link to login again.

 In order to track down the different users, user info will be held in the component "DataSessionScope" which is scoped to the session scope.